hotosm/data_protection_project/2022-05_Protection_framework_project_planning.md

 ## Scope
 What is in and out of scope?
 *In scope* - policies that directly guide decision making on data collection activity (what to collect when and where) based on context, humanitarian principles, HOT’s values, and responsible activity.

 *Out of scope* - logistical safety on the ground for field data collection.

 ## Approach
-Define milestones
+### Define milestones

-1. version 1 that covers our intended audiences.
-Materials in Google Docs.
+1. Version 1 that covers our intended audiences.
+Key docs:
+  - [Draft policy paper on mapping in conflict (GDoc)](https://docs.google.com/document/d/1SM_VUJ_Lhstv3gf9cwsqBWO2o4AQi4WEIVmob1Hbu9M/edit?usp=sharing) outlines the principles and policies that guide HOT's decisions about mapping in conflict and humanitarian settings.
+  - [Draft toolkit](https://docs.google.com/document/d/134jufZsT7ErVmi3bI5vlPioNNmskplVH/edit?usp=sharing&ouid=103199202574829995989&rtpof=true&sd=true) to identify the kinds of contexts where the , and some guidance and resources to make decisions
-2. external review
+2. External Review
 3. open community process - engage with external interested stakeholders, such as Heather Leason (IFRC), Steve Penson (ACAPS), Gemma Davies (MapAction), others that have expressed interest.
 Nate Raymond?
 Amos Doornbos?

 (Comms aspect?)